xkondziek/portolio/README.md

 # About me
 My name is Konrad.
 I am a humanist by education who found passion in testing.
-Currently, I have over 2 years in the IT department, and over 9 months in manual test support.
-My goal is to be a fully automated tester in Java or JS for web applications.
+Currently, I have over 2,5 year in the IT departments, with 9 months as manual tester and also with almost 6 months in automated testing.
+My goal is to be a fullstack automated tester in Java or JS/TS for web applications.
 I invite you to individual sections in order to get to know me better.
+Enjoy your stay :)

 # LinkedIn profile:
 [LinkedIn](https://www.linkedin.com/in/kstasiakglowno/)

-# Tools
+# Tools that I used in projects and currently using some of them:

 ⯈ **Java for Selenium**  - used Java language to use Selenium suite

 ⯈ **Selenium WebDriver** - Used for test automation

+⯈ **VBSript for test programming** - used this language to create, fix and execute automated test in UFT One

+⯈ **UFT One** - automated testing software used with VBSript

+⯈ **Octane** - test managment tool to analyse results and defects managment

+⯈ **Jenkins** - setting up virutal machines, code review and checking console results

 ⯈ **jUnit** - A tool for creating repeatable unit tests